pajicadvance/cherry-on-top/README.md

 ### Play bow drawing sounds

 Makes the bow play a bow drawing sound when being drawn by players or mobs.
 Makes dealing with skeletons easier since you can now hear them drawing the bow before they shoot.

+### Disable shulker duplication

+Disables the game mechanic that allows shulkers to duplicate by hitting each other with their bullets.

 ### Riptide works in water only